Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-07-01-Numerical-Modeling-of-Mie-Scattering.md

 $$\mathbf{J}=\sigma\mathbf{E}$$

-in which $\vaepsilon$ is the electric permittivity, $\mu$ is the magnetic permeability and $\sigma$ represents the conductivity.
+in which $\varepsilon$ is the electric permittivity, $\mu$ is the magnetic permeability and $\sigma$ represents the conductivity.

 Materials and objects of interest are generally placed into the Yee grids (Figure 1) and assigned constitutive material parameters based on the cell location.
-Central differencing [https://en.wikipedia.org/wiki/Finite_difference]
+[Central differencing](https://en.wikipedia.org/wiki/Finite_difference) is then used to approximate the time and spatial partial derivatives in eqs.
+5 and 6.
+Truncating the Taylor series expansions of the field components yields a second-order accurate scheme in both space and time.

+Since we are interested in the absorption and scattering of electromagnetic waves by spherical nanoparticles, we need to introduce a source in our simulation.
+There are numerous source options for an FDTD model, hard, soft, resistive voltage, and plane wave sources.
+In our case, we select plane waves as our source, and in particular, we will model the plane waves from a distant source using the total-field scattered-field formulation.

+$$\mathbf{E}=\mathbf{E}_\mathrm{total}=\mathbf{E}_\mathrm{background}+\mathbf{E}_\mathrm{scattered},$$

+It turns out that this special plane wave source is a built-in source in the Lumerical FDTD - *TFSF* source.